Akuli/jou/doc/imports.md

 then you cannot use `bar.jou` and `baz.jou` in the same project.
 To work around this, rename the functions or don't use `@public`.

-The same applies to basically anything public (that is, accessible from other files).
+The same applies to anything decorated with `@public`.
-However, it's fine to have multiple methods with the same name in different classes as long as the class names are different.
+However, it's fine to have multiple methods with the same name in different public classes.
 For example, [the `ast.jou` file in the Jou compiler](../compiler/ast.jou) has many classes whose name starts with `Ast` to prevent conflicts with other files, and most of them have methods named `print()` and `free()`.